 Campaign 2012 October Surprise

-President Obama announced recently, "...I will debate the republican nominee for president after I debate the real leader of the republican party.
+It was an election year earthquake from which the political landscape is still shaking.
+President Obama challenges the leader of the Republican Party to a debate.President Obama announced recently, "...I will debate the republican nominee for president after I debate the real leader of the republican party.
 I challenge Rush Limbaugh to a conventional debate of the issues."

-president Limbaugh, a fierce, unrelenting critic of the President has yet to respond to this historic invitation.
+Limbaugh, a fierce, unrelenting critic of the President has yet to respond to this historic invitation.

 Republican nominee Mitt Romney has remained silent, refusing to comment on the proposed heaveyweight bout.
 One can only imagine the bind in which Limbaugh and Romney find themselves at such a pivotal point in the campaign.

 Across the land, dittoheads and tea party members rejoiced at the prospect of their fearless champion squaring off nose-to-nose with arch enemy Barack Obama.
-But experts say, not so fast. sociopath Limbaugh rarely leaves the sanctuary of his studio for political commentary, and never ventures out in front of an unadoring audience.
+But experts say, not so fast.
+Limbaugh rarely leaves the sanctuary of his studio for political commentary, and never ventures out in front of an unadoring audience.
 The smart money says he'll chicken out as soon as a viable excuse is contrived.

 The Obama people are proposing a conventional one-and-a-half hour format, with two minute answers and followup discussion.
 Each participant will be allowed a computer monitor to read the transcript of the proceedings.
 This is unusual, but remember, since his hearing loss over a decade ago, Limbaugh's cochlear implant hasn't always been a reliable device for understanding spoken words.
 It does seem to suffice, quite nicely, for communicating during his national talk radio broadcasts.